Colleen Barros: Life

 Barros has an M.A. in Public Administration from the American University.

 She began her career at the National Institutes of Health (NIH) in 1979 as a budget analyst.
 She served as a senior administrative officer in the NIH office of the director.
 She was responsible for directing the efforts in establishing several new offices such as the Office of AIDS Research, the Office of Human Genome Research, the Office of Research on Minority Health, and the Office of Alternative Medicine.

 In 1995, Barros was selected as the associate director for administration in the National Institute on Aging (NIA) where she received several awards for her contributions toward improving the administrative operations of both the NIH and the NIA.
 She participated in several trans-NIH committees and projects including serving on the NIH Information Technology Central Committee responsible for advising the NIH Director on NIH information technology issues and as the NBRSS Project Leader responsible for the development and implementation of NIH's new business system.

-In February of 2004, Barros joined the NIH Office of the Director again as she took on the role of acting deputy director for management until May 30th, when she was appointed deputy director for management and chief financial officer.
+In February 2004, Barros joined the NIH Office of the Director again as she took on the role of acting deputy director for management until May 30, when she was appointed deputy director for management and chief financial officer.
 Barros has expertise in managing technical and scientific information systems and in research and development management.
 While at NIH, in 2008 she won the Presidential Rank of Distinguished Executive Award, the 2003 Presidential Rank of Meritorious Executive Award, and 4 NIH Director's Awards.